Mariah Carey Congratulates Nick Cannon On Birth Of Son, Not Cut Out For Reality

 — MariahAndTanaka (@MariahAndTanaka) February 21, 2017

-Despite Carey initially reportedly being a bit frustrated about Cannon’s new little one on the way, the America’s Got Talent host has just welcomed his new son and Carey was reportedly sure to give her congratulations to Cannon, with whom she has remained very amicable while the two continue to co-parent their twins, Moroccan and Monroe.
-E! notes the words of a source who shares that Mariah is more than happy for her ex and his new addition, Golden Sagon Cannon.
+Despite Carey initially reportedly being a bit frustrated about Cannon’s new little one on the way, the America’s Got Talent host has just welcomed his new son, and Carey was reportedly sure to give her congratulations to Cannon, with whom she has remained very amicable while the two continue to co-parent their twins, Moroccan and Monroe.

+According to E!
+Online, a source shared that Mariah is more than happy for her ex and his new addition, Golden Sagon Cannon.

 “Nick told both of his other kids about the baby and that they will have a new sibling.
 Mariah has been aware of the baby for a while now and she congratulated him.
 They are on fine terms and continue to be good parents for their children.”

 Cannon also shared his own excitement via Instagram regarding the birth of his son, whom he shares with former girlfriend Brittany Bell.
-E! notes the caption that accompanied the sweet snap of Nick and baby Golden.
+E!
+Online notes the caption that accompanied the sweet snap of Nick and baby Golden.

 “Weeping may endure for a night, but Joy cometh in the morning!
 No matter how hard the world may hit you, God always reminds us of our purpose! #TrueHappiness Welcome to Earth Son!
 Golden “Sagon” Cannon 2/21/17 #Awakened,”